 As we approach the islet, I could see that this is another charming place easily accessible from the mainland.
 The white sand beach is really attractive and the waters surrounding it is also so clear.
 But I was excited to climb the small hill as it overlooks the long sandbar off the islet.
 The sunset colors were already painting the sky but I just couldn’t resist going to that sandbar.
 I thought I could just walk to it but it gets really deep.
 I decided to leave my stuff and just take my action camera with me.
 I’m not a strong swimmer and is heavily reliant on my fins.
 But I decided to brave the depths just to cross the waters to reach the sandbar.
 I don’t think it was that long (estimating above 10 meters) that good swimmers can probably have an easy time.
 It did tire me out but I was glad to finally reach the sandbar.
 I noticed the depths could reach from 7–10 feet and there were some corals surrounding the sandbar.

-The tide was getting high but good amount of sand was still in the surface.
+The tide was getting high but a good amount of sand was still on the surface.
 There were some fishing boats there I’m thinking they may have caught a bountiful in the area.
-The sun was quickly setting and there was a beautiful play of clouds at the sky.
+The sun was quickly setting and there was a beautiful play of clouds in the sky.
 The sandbar was indeed long, probably longer on low tide.
-My rough estimate this sandbar alone is about 80meters and the other one across would be about the same with a combined length of 180meters.
+My rough estimate this sandbar alone is about 80 meters and the other one across would be about the same with a combined length of 180 meters.

 Ferdz Decena is an award-winning travel photographer, writer and blogger.
 His works has found print in publications such as Singapore Airlines’s Silver Kris, Philippine Airlines’ Mabuhay, Cebu Pacific’s Smile and Seair InFlight.
 He has also lent his expertise to various organizations like the Oceana Philippines, Lopez Group Foundation, Save the Children and World Vision, contributing quality images for their marketing materials.